hummingbot/hummingbot/README.md

 ## Contributions

 We welcome contributions from the community:
-- Code and documentation contributions via [pull requests](https://github.com/CoinAlpha/hummingbot/pulls)
+- Code and documentation contributions via [pull requests](../../pulls)
-- Bug reports and feature requests through [Github issues](https://github.com/CoinAlpha/hummingbot/issues)
+- Bug reports and feature requests through [GitHub issues](../../issues)
-- When contributing, please review the [contributing guidelines](CONTRIBUTING.md)
+- When contributing, please review the [contributing guidelines](./CONTRIBUTING.md)

 ## About us